Bocuma747/Keithley_TF70/README.md

 # Keithley_TF70

 A drop-in replacement PCB for the Keithley TF-70 resistor network found in Keithley 172A and 173A multimeters.
+This is R615 in Rev B instruments, as found in the A/D converter section of the service manual.

 Bill of materials is located in BOM.csv.
 For maximum performance, I recommend 0.1% tolerance resistors with the lowest temperature coefficient available.
 The header pins are generic right-angle header pins with 0.1" (2.54mm) pitch, the same as on breadboards.